-I am a doctoral student in philosophy of mind and neuroscience at the Graduate School of Systemic Neurosciences, Munich Center for Neurosciences – Brain & Mind, and the Faculty of Philosophy, Philosophy of Science and the Study of Religion, Ludwig-Maximilians-Universität München.
+I am a doctoral student in philosophy of mind and neuroscience at the Graduate School of Systemic Neurosciences, Munich Center for Neurosciences, and the Faculty of Philosophy, Ludwig-Maximilians-Universität München.
 I'm part of the CVBE Cognition, Values and Behaviour group.

-Besides philosophy and brain sciences, I’m passionate about hiking, mountaineering, climbing, running, cycling, programming, abstract art, and have a soft spot for all things avant-garde.
+Besides philosophy and brain sciences, I’m passionate about hiking, mountaineering, rock climbing, running, cycling, coding, abstract art, and have a soft spot for all things avant-garde.

 Click here for my current CV.